vascokk/vascokk.github.com/source/_posts/2012-05-13-erlang-real-time-server-part-1-diameter-server.markdown

 %%% vim: set filetype=erlang tabstop=2 foldmarker=%%%',%%%. foldmethod=marker:
 ```

-Now, as we have the skeleton, we can start to flesh it out.
+Now, as we have the skeleton, we can start to flesh it out with our specific code.
-What we need to do is just to put the start() snippet from the above in the init() function:
+What we need to do is to put the start() snippet from the above in the init() function:

 ``` erlang
 init(State) ->